surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.41.0-dev.3 =
+= 3.41.0-dev.4 =

-(2017/04/18) Minor code optimization, including renaming of Pinterest option key prefixes from 'rp' to 'p'.
+(2017/04/18) Added a new "Status Dashboard" settings page, and moved all sidebar metaboxes to this new page.
+Added edge-case handling of site name and title meta tags for the Pinterest crawler.
+Renamed all Pinterest option key prefixes from 'rp' to 'p' to reflect the Pinterest meta tag prefix value.

 = 3.40.13 =